Invoice creation guide

 Start with a free invoice now, then create an account if you want invoice history and cloud sync.

-Step 2: Add an invoice number, issue date, and due date
+• Invoice number, issue date, and due date.

 • Check that the invoice number is unique.